RajeevBaniya/Finance-Tracker/client/README.md

 2. **Update context** in `budget-context.jsx` if needed
 3. **Create component** in `budgets/` folder
 4. **Use the data** via `useBudget()` hook

+### Debugging Data Issues

+**Check these in order:**

+1. **Server API** - Is data being returned?
+2. **API Client** - Check network tab for API calls
+3. **Data Hook** - Check `allRecords` in React DevTools
+4. **Context** - Check filtered `records` and calculations
+5. **Component** - Check what data the component receives

+## 🎯 Best Practices

+### Do ✅

+- Use existing contexts via hooks (`useFinancial`, `useBudget`)
+- Add filtering logic to `/lib/filters.js`
+- Follow the established data flow pattern
+- Add documentation for complex logic

+### Don't ❌

+- Fetch data directly in components
+- Duplicate filtering logic across files
+- Mix UI logic with business logic
+- Create new contexts without clear need

+## 🐛 Troubleshooting

+### Data Not Updating

+1. Check if month/currency filters are applied correctly
+2. Verify the context provides the expected data structure
+3. Check React DevTools for context values

+### Performance Issues

+1. Check for unnecessary re-renders in React DevTools
+2. Verify memoization is working in contexts
+3. Look for expensive calculations in render loops

+### Month Filtering Not Working

+1. Verify `selectedMonth` and `selectedYear` in Financial Context
+2. Check if component is using month-filtered `records`
+3. Ensure date comparisons use consistent formats (0-11 for months)

+## 🔗 Key Dependencies

+- **Next.js 14** - React framework with App Router
+- **Clerk** - Authentication and user management
+- **Recharts** - Data visualization components
+- **Tailwind CSS** - Utility-first styling

+---